roryprimrose/roryprimrose.github.io/_posts/2010-07-17-creating-proxies-with-realproxy.md

 }
 {% endhighlight %}

-This console application uses the TestProxy<T> class to create a proxy for the ITester interface.
-Invocations of the proxy instance then cause TestProxy<T>.Invoke to process the invocation.
+This console application uses the TestProxy&lt;T&gt; class to create a proxy for the ITester interface.
+Invocations of the proxy instance then cause TestProxy&lt;T&gt;.Invoke to process the invocation.
 TestProxy in this case will output information about the method invocation to the console.
 The output for this example is something like the following.

 {% highlight text linenos %}
 Invoking RunTest with the following parameters: